adamjarret/s3-publish/README.md

 Runs `cspell` (see [cspell](https://www.npmjs.com/package/cspell)) to spell-check source code files.

+The command reads the file paths to check from stdin (the list includes all files tracked in git and files that are untracked but not ignored, see https://stackoverflow.com/a/39064584/3618925).
+This is used because `cspell "**"` (the example from the documentation) stopped working (it never found any files to check) after upgrading from v4 to v6.

 See **.vscode/cSpell.json** for configuration.

 Note: This configuration path is used so the settings can also be honored by the [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) plugin for VS Code.